Information on COVID-19 for non-UK nationals

 The deadline to apply to stay in the UK is currently 30 June 2021, so you still have time to submit your application, however we recommend you do not put it off for too long.
 To prepare for your application make sure that you keep as much evidence of your time in the UK as possible.

 Outreach and face-to-face support may also have an impact on those seeking help to access the Windrush Scheme.
 You can continue to make use of online and phone services, where they are available.
-You can also contact the Government’s Windrush Helpline on 0800 678 1925.

 Time off work